 Once the prerequisite is fulfilled, you can move to Create Virtual Environment.

-This step is not necessary to follow.
-But still, I suggest you to create a python3 virtual environment, which will ensure that your old python programs do not interfere with the new project.
+This step is not necessary, but I suggest you create a Python 3 virtual environment, which will ensure that your old Python programs do not interfere with the new project.

 Read this:- How to install Python PIP on Windows, macOS, and Linux

-Once you were satisfied with the above explanation, you are bound to Install virtualenv using the below command.
-Before that, make sure you have installed pip3.
+Once you are satisfied with the above explanation, you are bound to install virtualenv using the below command:

 $ sudo pip3 install virtualenv